 Lightweight, flexible, durable HDPE has an indefinite service life and the Snap-Tite® culvert lining joining system assures a water-tight seal at all joints.

-Flow in Lined CMP
+Flowed in Lined CMP Based on Mannings Equation

 |CMP Size (inches)||Equivalent Snap-Tite Round OD||Outside Liner Dim(in)||Inside Liner Dim(in)||Flow Q(cfs)||Snap-Tite % of Flow|